flagbase/flagbase/core/README.md

-# Flagbase Core
+# core

-The core is the primary microservice feature flag clients interact with when making requests.
+[Flagbase Core](https://flagbase.com/oss#core) is the main service responsible for streaming feature flags to our SDKs via SSE (Server-Sent Events).
+It provides a REST API, used to manage key resources (i.e. workspaces, projects, environments, flags etc).

+The core has multiple modes of operation (i.e. `all (default)`, `api`, `streamer`).
+The service can be run on multiple nodes (i.e. it is horizontally scalable).

-## Getting started
+## Quick Start

-In order to run the service locally, you will need to have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/) installed on your machine.
+The quickest way to get the service running locally will require you to have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/) installed on your machine.
+If you want help compiling the binary and running locally, please use the [Core Dev Guides](https://flagbase.com/dev/core/getting-started).

 ### Starting up services
 ```sh